mlibrary/about-amherst/src/content/community/2021-06-04-emily-dickinson-dorothy-wordsworth-and-the-poetics-of-everyday-life.md

 summary: 'Olive Amdur (''23) on solitude, community, and the dailiness of creativity'
 date: 2021-06-04T14:57:55.398Z
 ---
-*Note from the editors: As interns, we wanted to find new ways to engage students with Amherst College Press.
+*Note: As ACP interns, we wanted to find new ways to engage students with Amherst College Press.
 We put out a call to the Amherst student body for submissions to our Community page; these submissions could have been any piece of writing that is inspired by or about the books that the press has published.
 Once we approved the proposal, we worked with the student to help with editing and suggestions for the piece.
 Now, we are excited to share our first student submission and look forward to submissions that follow.*

 *\-Sydney Ireland ('23) and Angel Musyimi ('23)*